nicorosaless/wisebuy/README.md

-# Widget HackUPC
+# WiseBuy

 ## Overview
-Widget HackUPC is a browser extension that helps users make better financial decisions by analyzing their online shopping behavior.
+WiseBuy is a browser extension that helps users make better financial decisions by analyzing their online shopping behavior.
 The extension detects when users are on e-commerce checkout pages, analyzes the content for potential fraud, monitors subscription services, and provides insights about purchases in relation to financial goals.

 ## Features